Tokyo Station: Early days, 1914–1941

 The Tokyo Station Hotel opened in the Marunouchi-side building on November 2, 1915.
 The Chūō Main Line extension to the station was completed in 1919 and originally stopped at the platform now used by northbound Yamanote/Keihin–Tōhoku trains.
 During this early era, the station only had gates on the Marunouchi side, with the north side serving as an exit and the south side serving as an entrance.
 The central gate was exclusively for members of the Imperial Family.
-On November 4, 1921, Prime Minister Hara Takashi was stabbed to death by a 18-year-old right-wing railway switchman in front of the south wing as he arrived to board a train for Kyoto.
+On November 4, 1921, Prime Minister Hara Takashi was stabbed to death by an 18-year-old right-wing railway switchman in front of the south wing as he arrived to board a train for Kyoto.

 The Great Kantō Earthquake struck Tokyo on September 1, 1923, causing immense damage to the city.
 However, the station sustained little damage.
 By September 3, 7,925 evacuees had taken shelter at the station.
 The Yaesu side of the station opened in 1929.
 In October 1930, the superexpress Tsubame began service, connecting Tokyo Station and Kobe Station.
 The nickname superexpress was given because it reduced travel time between the two stations by over two hours.
 Although the Tōkaidō Line was electrified between Tokyo and Kōzu, Class C51 steam locomotives were used for the entire route to avoid engine changes.
 On November 14, 1930, Osachi Hamaguchi was shot by a member of the Aikokusha ultra-nationalist secret society.
 He survived the attack but died of his wounds in August the following year.
 By 1935, it became clear that passenger demand had exceeded the station's capacity.
 For instance, the Yamanote and Keihin Tohoku line services operated at intervals of just one minute and forty seconds.
 As a result, it was decided to relocate the railway yard to Shinagawa, while the freight terminus there would be moved to Shintsurumi to make room.
 Two new platforms were then built on the former railway yard site.